Maye’s 5 TDs lead No. 21 North Carolina to 42-24 win vs Pitt

 UNC went down 24-14 early in the third quarter on the third touchdown of the night by Pitt running back Israel Abanikanda before scoring 28 unanswered points.

+”I think that’s the toughest game that we’ve had, the most physical game that we’ve won since we’ve been here in 3 1/2 years,” Tar Heels coach Mack Brown said.

-The Tar Heels took their first lead on a 2-yard run by Elijah Green less than a minute into the fourth.
+North Carolina took its first lead on a 2-yard run by Elijah Green less than a minute into the fourth.
 On the ensuing Pitt drive, Abanikanda lost a fumble at midfield and the Tar Heels capitalized with a 25-yard touchdown reception by Josh Downs a few plays later to take a two-score lead they didn’t relinquish.

 Pitt wideout Jared Wayne had a career-best 161 yards receiving as the Panthers relied on big pass plays to power their strong start.
 But after going up by 10 on its first drive of the second half, Pitt gained only 60 yards on its final four possessions.